Seizure Action Plans And Special Education

 Preparedness and Peace of Mind for Your Child’s Education

 A seizure action plan is a document that provides important information about your child’s seizure-related needs to educators and school staff.
-It should be developed collaboratively between parents, pediatricians, and neurologists, providing a variety of detailed information regarding your child’s needs, including:
+It should be developed collaboratively between parents, pediatricians, and neurologists in order to provide a variety of detailed information regarding your child’s needs, including:

 - Treating physician